sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-slider-extension/cp-mobile-dev-kit-slider-extension.md

 [ACCORDION-BEGIN [Step 5: ](Set first page as the extension page)]

-In the template generated project, there is already a page called `Main.page` which is also the page that opens after successful on-boarding.
+In the template generated project, there is already a page called `Main.page` which is also the page that opens after successful onboarding.
 For this tutorial, we will change the default behavior of the app launch.

 1. Double-click the `Application.app` file, select the `SampleExtensionPage.page` for the **Main Page** field.